Welcome to Safe Sleep 101

 Sudden Infant Death Syndrome (SIDS) is the #1 cause of death in healthy, full-term babies.

 The good news is that the vast majority of SIDS cases are preventable.
-This post covers how to do just that.

 Table of Contents